-The Heavy: In the second film, being the Head Gamemaker for the Quarter Quell.
+The Heavy: In Catching Fire, being the Head Gamemaker for the Quarter Quell.
 Subverted, as he's a Reverse Mole.

 Meaningful Name: Named after Lucius Mestrius Plutarchus also known as Plutarch, who was an essayist and historian in ancient Rome.
 This is fitting since Heavensbee is the source of many comments about the old world such as the plans for the new government being a republic.
 Heavensbee points out that this has worked in the past.
 Heavensbee also makes several references to ancient Rome, such as when he throws out the phrase "panem et circenses" meaning bread and circuses, when describing the Capitol.
 It was used in ancient Rome in pretty much the same way, as Heavensbee points out.

 Reverse Mole: He's been working for the rebels and helps orchestrate the escape of Peeta, Finnick, Johanna, Katniss, Beetee and Wiress.
 Unfortunately, Wiress is killed and only Katniss, Beetee and Finnick are saved.

 "So Peeta.
 Tell me.
 Is there a special girl back home? "

 Host of The Hunger Games, famous for dyeing his hair a new color for each iteration.
 His main concern is keeping the televised interviews light and upbeat.
 His co-host and announcer is Claudius Templesmith.Portrayed by Stanley Tucci in the films.